 The Bank of Russia took a similar step last year in wake of Western sanctions, suspending dollar purchases from August 10 until the end of the year to stop the sharp weakening of the ruble.

 The latest ruble slide comes in the wake of Western sanctions and growing geopolitical tensions.
-The US expanded restrictions on the Russian financial sector last week, hitting the country’s third-largest bank Gazprombank, which plays a key role in processing payments for energy exports.
+The US expanded restrictions on the Russian financial sector last week, targeting the country’s third-largest bank Gazprombank, which plays a key role in processing payments for energy exports.

 New rounds of restrictions may complicate foreign trade transactions even more and reduce incentives for foreign-exchange liquidity to be brought into Russia, according to Rosbank analysts.